frePPLe/frepple/doc/user-guide/model-reference/forecast.rst

 Forecast
 ========

-This table allows to specify the item/location/customer combinations for which forecast should be computed.
+This table specifies the lowest level item/location/customer combinations for which forecast data is maintained and/or a statistical forecast is to be computed.

-**Fields**
+Note that higher levels in the hierarchy don't need to be inserted in this table.

 ================ ================= =====================================================================
 Field            Type              Description